AbdallahAbis/Abdallah-Abis/README.md

 <p>This Portfolio was designed and developed by <a href='https://twitter.com/Dev_abis' target="_blank">Abdallah Abis</a> using <a href='https://www.gatsbyjs.org/' target="_blank">GatsbyJS</a> and hosted on <a href='https://www.netlify.com/' target="_blank">Netlify</a>, the design was inspired by <a href='https://github.com/bchiang7' target="_blank">Brittany Chiang</a>,<strong> I hope you like it.</strong></p>

+🔐
-## :boom: Fork IT, BUT PLEASE MENTION ME:exclamation:
+## 💥 Fork IT, BUT PLEASE MENTION ME:exclamation:
+🔐

 ## 🛠 Installation & Set Up